-Besides causing COPD, smoking can also trigger flare-ups in COPD patients.
-When your lungs are already damaged, it’s very dangerous to expose them to more potential damage.
+Besides being the most common of the primary causes of COPD, smoking can also trigger flare-ups in COPD patients.
+When your lungs are already damaged, it’s hazardous to expose them to more potential damage.

 Exposure to Lung Irritants

-It’s rare but there is a genetic condition that can lead to COPD.
+It’s rare, but there is a genetic condition that can lead to COPD.
 This deficiency affects the body’s ability to produce protein or Alpha-1 that protects the lungs.
-Without needed protect, the lungs are left exposed to harmful irritants.
+Without needed protection, the lungs become exposed to harmful irritants.
 When your lungs are damaged, you are likely to develop COPD.
-Alpha-1 deficiency can lead to serious lung disease and even liver disease.
-If you have any knowledge of this deficiency in your family line, you can get tested to see if you are at risk.
+Alpha-1 deficiency can lead to severe lung disease and even liver disease.
+If you know this deficiency in your family line, you can get tested to see if you are at risk.
 Early diagnosis could help you to avoid disease down the road.